 The State Data Center (SDC) Program is a cooperative program between the states and the Census Bureau that was created in 1978 to make data available locally to the public through a network of state agencies, universities, libraries, and regional and local governments.
-The State Library of Kansas has been the lead agency in Kansas in 1982.
-In November 2018, the Institute for Policy & Social Research (IPSR) at the University of Kansas was appointed as the Lead Agency for the State Data Center works closely with our network of coordinating and affiliate agencies, which are located throughout the state.
+The State Library of Kansas began as the lead agency in Kansas in 1982.
+In November 2018, the Institute for Policy & Social Research (IPSR) at the University of Kansas was appointed as the Lead Agency for the State Data Center and works closely with a network of coordinating and affiliate agencies, which are located throughout the state.
 The State Library will remain involved as a coordinating agency.

 State Data Center Network

 These agencies assist the SDC network by providing expert analysis and products:

 As of November 2018, the Institute for Policy and Social Research (IPSR) IPSR is designated as the Lead State Data Center in Kansas.
 The IPSR receives or accesses Census publications, CD and DVD-ROMs, and other electronic data files for Kansas and neighboring states.
 IPSR has a web application that allows users to create custom tables, graphs, and maps from the Kansas Data Archive, a repository of state, county, and city-level demographic and socioeconomic data for Kansas.